hrkrshnn/crunchvanity/Readme.md

 cargo run --release
 ```

-Runs in around 3 minutes on a 32 core machine with the following output.
+Runs in around 3 minutes on an "AMD Ryzen 9 5950X" machine with the following output.

 ```
 i: 3530822108198443567